jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/mercury/index.md

 4. Click on the newly created "BGP peer".
 5. Click on "Actions" and go to "Subnet Mapping".
 6. Scroll down to "Map new subnet".
-7. Insert an SQL Injection sentence inside the search var, for example: `" union select @@version,2,user(),4 -- -`.
+7. Insert an SQL Injection sentence inside the search parameter, for example: `" union select @@version,2,user(),4 -- -`.

 System Information